iamqwame/QFace.Sdk/docs/elasticsearch.md

 }
 ```

-This completes the documentation for the QFace Elasticsearch SDK.
-The SDK provides a powerful and flexible solution for working with Elasticsearch in .NET applications, from simple CRUD operations to complex search scenarios with facets, filters, and aggregations.
+This completes the documentation for the QFace OpenSearch SDK.
+The SDK provides a powerful and flexible solution for working with both OpenSearch and Elasticsearch in .NET applications, from simple CRUD operations to complex search scenarios with facets, filters, and aggregations.

+## 🎆 **OpenSearch 2.0 Benefits**

+By migrating to OpenSearch.Client, the SDK now offers:

+- ✅ **Future-Proof**: Built on actively maintained OpenSearch libraries
+- ✅ **Performance**: Better connection handling and resource management
+- ✅ **Compatibility**: Works with both OpenSearch and Elasticsearch
+- ✅ **DigitalOcean Optimized**: Perfect configuration for managed services
+- ✅ **Security**: Enhanced SSL and authentication support

-By following the repository pattern, the SDK makes it easy to work with Elasticsearch in a familiar way for .NET developers, while still leveraging the full power of Elasticsearch's search capabilities.
+By following the repository pattern, the SDK makes it easy to work with OpenSearch/Elasticsearch in a familiar way for .NET developers, while still leveraging the full power of modern search capabilities.

 For best results, make sure to design your document models with search in mind, use appropriate field mappings, and optimize your queries for performance.
-The examples in this documentation should provide a good starting point for building your own Elasticsearch-powered applications.
+The examples in this documentation should provide a good starting point for building your own OpenSearch-powered applications.

+---

+**QFace OpenSearch SDK v2.0** - Modern search capabilities with the reliability of the repository pattern. 🚀